ome/omero-documentation/omero/developers/python3-migration.rst

 Migration from OMERO 5.5 (Python 2) to OMERO 5.6 (Python 3)
 ===========================================================

-This page serves as a collection of recommendations, which came up when OME team went through the migration to Python 3.
-This is not a complete
-guide but may serve as a useful starting point.
+This page serves as a collection of recommendations, developed as the OME team went through the migration to Python 3.
+This is not a complete guide but may serve as a useful starting point.

 For more information, please see a dedicated Python 3 page like http://python-future.org/.